Will This Home or Condo Sell as Fractional Ownership?

 - Rental Use: Some rules apply only when rental of the property will be permitted.
 Depending on the expected marketing effect, prohibiting rentals in order to avoid a burdensome restriction may make sense.

-- Depending on the economics of the fractional ownership offering, the need to satisfy one or more approval/registration requirements can make the fractional sale of a single home or condominium unfeasible.
+- Compliance Cost: Depending on the economics of the fractional ownership offering, the need to satisfy one or more approval/registration requirements can make the fractional sale of a single home or condominium unfeasible.
 The typical legal expense for a non-registered US fractional offering of an individual home or condominium is $5,000 USD, while the typical legal cost for a registered project is $12,000-20,000.
 But some fractional ownership offering approval/registration requirements can be satisfied inexpensively, and you will need to determine the specific costs and risks by consulting with a knowledgeable attorney, or inquiring directly with the regulatory agency or board.

 Step 3: Projecting The Sale Prices Of Fractional Ownership Interests